Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: Discussion and Conclusion

-In conclusion, we have proposed an actively correlated atom-light hybrid interferometer and used it for QND measurement of photon number via the AC-Stark effect.
+In conclusion, we have proposed an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer and used it for QND measurement of photon number via the AC-Stark effect.
 In the scheme, the atomic spin wave of the SU(2) interferometer is prepared via a NRP and the output is detected with the method of active correlation output readout via another NRP.
 Benefiting from that, the SNR in the balanced case is improved by a factor of $g$ compared to the traditional SU(2) interferometer.
 The condition for a perfect correlation is given.
 The measurement quality is reduced in the presence of losses.
 We can adjust the gain parameter of the NRP in readout stage to reduce the impact of losses.
+Moreover, the scheme is a multi-arm interferometer and it provides an option for the simultaneous estimation of more than two parameters with a wide range of applications, such as phase imaging \cite{37}, quantum sensing networks \cite{38}, the detection of vector fields \cite{39} and so on.